-A clinical technologist (technical physician) registered as a clinical technologist in accordance with the conditions defined in Article 3 of the Individual Health Care Professions Act (Wet BIG).
+A clinical technologist (technical physician) who is entered as a clinical technologist in the register as defined in Article 3 of the Individual Health Care Professions Act (Wet BIG).

 Company doctor

 A doctor who is listed as a company doctor in the KNMG's Board of Registration of Doctors of Social Medicine register and acts on behalf of the employer or the Working Conditions Service (Arbodienst) with which the employer is affiliated.